darioncassel/sok-differential-testing/index.md

 <center><img src="img/missed_bugs.png" style="width:350px;"/><br>
 <sup>Fig. 14: Missed Bugs?</sup></center>

 For missed bugs, we see quite a different situation; only one approach was not vulnerable to missed bugs, *A Finite State Analysis of SSL 3.0*.
-There is a clear reason for this; *A Finite State Analysis of SSL 3.0* was the only approach that used coverage as its exit critera, thus only this approach could claim that all of the possible execution paths were checked.
-This reinforces the previous claim about the importance of principled, coverage-based exit critera; without that it will be quite difficult to execute testing that does not miss *something*.
+There is a clear reason for this; *A Finite State Analysis of SSL 3.0* was the only approach that used coverage as its exit criteria, thus only this approach could claim that all of the possible execution paths were checked.
+This reinforces the previous claim about the importance of principled, coverage-based exit criteria; without that it will be quite difficult to execute testing that does not miss *something*.

 <center><img src="img/form_vulns.png" style="width:400px;"/><br>
 <sup>Fig. 15: Form of Vulnerabilities</sup></center>